Supported languages

 Given this, as part of our language release procedure, we heavily depend on Open Source projects to evaluate the quality of our support.
 Our engineering team has composed an in-depth post detailing our approach, which we strongly recommend you review here.

-How does Bearer precision compare to solutions like Brakeman, Semgrep, or Snyk?
+How does Bearer precision compare to solutions like Semgrep, Snyk, Checkmarx or SonarQube?

 Establishing a high degree of accuracy for a SAST is challenging, and comparing them becomes an even more complex task.
 As a part of our in-house toolkit, we have undertaken the task of determining how Bearer stands against other well-established solutions in the market.
 The comprehensive results of our comparative analysis, along with an open data set, are available here.